aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/sr_transport_lab_guide.rst

       .. note::

-         If you only partially completed Lab 1 or would like to ensure a clean starting point, executing the Lab Menu Option will ensure the proper 4configurations are in place to start on all nodes.
+         If you only partially completed Lab 1 or would like to ensure a clean starting point, executing the Lab Menu Option will ensure the proper configurations are in place to start on all nodes.

 #.
 With IS-IS in place as the IGP for Loopback reachability, enable IS-IS Segment Routing on **EOS1**.